passionlim/intensive/Intensive_VacationAtHome.md

 ### You indicated in the survey that you take vacations at home.
 When you stay home during the vacation, what do you normally do?
 And who do you normally meet ?

 Well, I'm married with a little daughter.
-I spend most of time with her theses days.
-You know, moms are busy for working or caring for their children on the weekdays.
+I try to spend the most of time with her when I stay at home.
+You know, most working moms are tired for caring for their children on the weekdays.
 So parenting usually is a male's duty during a vacation at home.

-My daughter likes to ride a bike in the town thesedays, so I usually go outsie with her and watch her riding.
-Sometimes she fall down on the bike, and then I take care of the wound if she get hurt or just shake a dust off her cloths.
+My daughter likes to ride a bike in the town these days, so I usually go outside with her and watch her to ride safe.
+Sometimes she fall down on the bike, and then I take care of the wound if she get hurt or just shake a dust off her clothes.

-Actually, I like to stay in door rather than outside.
-I like to sped a time with smart phone without thoughts like a meditation.
-When my daughter has a focus on something like TV show or animation, I really do it.
+Actually, I like to stay indoor rather than outside.
+I like to spend a time with smart phone without thoughts like taking a meditation.
+When my daughter do something else like watching TV shows or animations, I can really do it.
 I sit on the cough in the living room, and take a foot massage with the machine that I bought few weeks ago.
 It's really relaxing without any concerns.

 That's all about thing I do at home.